Durendal/RC6-Block-Cipher/README.md

 * encrypt.py and decrypt.py are used to encrypt and decrypt using user input or based on command line input

-* helper.py contains helper functions
+* rc6/helper.py contains helper functions

-* key.py contains the data structure for the Key object
+* rc6/key.py contains the data structure for the Key object

+* rc6/ops.py contains the encrypt() and decrypt() functions as well as several functions that contain operations common to both